ros-tooling/keyboard_handler/docs/design/README.md

 handler on upper level or inside keyboard handler's clients.
 To avoid this overlap keyboard handler will save previous `SIGINT` handler and call it after processing its own signal handler.
 It will also restore the previous `SIGINT` handler in destructor.
-The keyboard handler constructor has an optional parameter `bool handle_sigint` which by default is set to `true`.
+The keyboard handler constructor has an optional parameter `bool install_signal_handler` which by default is set to `true`.
 If this parameter is set to `false`, keyboard handler will not register its own `SIGINT` handler and will not restore previous `SIGINT` handler in destructor.
 This could be useful in cases when client code already registered its own `SIGINT` handler and don't want to overlap it with keyboard handler's one.
 In this case client code should be responsible for restoring terminal input in canonical mode after abnormal program termination via pressing `Ctrl+C` by calling static method